Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 This Master Cross now functions as a **core component of our catalog logic**, linking each internal TSPARTID to a complete set of competitor and OEM numbers used across the industry.

+---

+## Buyers Guide Construction & Cross Integration

+To build a complete and distributable aftermarket catalog, I designed a two-stage process:

+### Step 1: Build the Buyers Guide from Application Fitment Data

+The Buyers Guide is constructed by transforming raw ACES-style application data into a structured format that maps each **vehicle configuration** to a specific **internal part number (TSPARTID)**.

+This process includes:

+-  Filtering out incomplete or deprecated entries
+-  Grouping applications by year range, submodel, and body type
+-  Ensuring 1-to-1 or 1-to-many relationships between part numbers and fitments
+-  Formatting the output to match industry-exchange standards

+This results in a **vehicle application table** with part IDs, ready to be enhanced with cross-references.

+### 🔄 Step 2: Unpivot and Normalize the Master Cross Data

+The original cross-reference table contained over 50 columns of competitor and OEM brands in a wide format.
+To make it usable:

+- I **unpivoted the table** using SQL to convert all brand columns into rows
+- Removed null, duplicate, and placeholder values
+- Mapped each cross-reference to its corresponding `TSPARTID`
+- Classified the source type (OEM, aftermarket, conditional, etc.)

+This generated a **flat, normalized CrossMaster** table for easy joins and exports.

+### 🔗 Step 3: Combine Buyers Guide with Master Cross

+The final step is to **enrich the Buyers Guide** by joining it with the normalized CrossMaster using `TSPARTID` as the key.

+This produces a catalog where each vehicle-part application is associated with:

+- The internal part number (`TSPARTID`)
+- All known OEM and aftermarket equivalent numbers
+- Any opposite-side or regional variations

+This structure supports **both internal lookup** and **external sharing** with customers, resellers, and catalog distributors.